 Neurofeedback for Obsessive Compulsive Disorder (OCD)

-Obsessive-Compulsive Disorder (OCD) is a neurological condition affecting roughly 2–3% of the global population.
-It is defined by recurring, unwanted intrusive thoughts (obsessions) that drive repetitive behaviors or mental acts (compulsions) performed to temporarily relieve anxiety.
+Obsessive-Compulsive Disorder (OCD) is a neurological condition affecting roughly 2-3% of the global population, defined by recurring intrusive thoughts (obsessions) that drive repetitive behaviors or mental acts (compulsions) performed to temporarily relieve anxiety.
+Neuroimaging research has identified dysregulation in the fronto-striatal circuits as a key driver of this cycle, keeping the brain locked in a loop of perceived threat and compulsive response.

 How Neurofeedback Retrains the OCD Brain